The Lord upholds all who are falling,

 and raises up all who are bowed down.
 Psalm 145:14

-Tearing down the condemned house was a metaphor of my life.
-I had spent years building a resume, reputation and career as a trust worthy man.
-But because of my arrogance, neglect and selfishness, I had seen my life abandoned and condemned.
+Tearing down the condemned house was a metaphor for my life.
+I had spent years building a resume, reputation, and career as a trustworthy man.
+But because of my arrogance, neglect, and selfishness, I had seen my life abandoned and condemned.

 I remembered that only two months before I was on the board of trustees of a major Christian organization.
 I was a former president of my denomination in the state of Colorado.
 I was well-respected and admired and successful in almost every way.

 But on this cold, gray, November day in the Northwest, I was trying to tear a toilet out of an old cat lady’s house.
 I remember wondering, “How many times had the cat lady sat on this seat I was hugging?”
 I fell back against the bathtub with the sharp smell of that bathroom piercing my nostrils and began to weep, “Oh, God how did I get here?”